neuviemeporte/neuviemeporte.github.io/_posts/2022-12-08-firstlook.md

 ![setup](/images/su_exe.png){: .center-image }

 __SU.EXE__: initial setup, asks the user (in text mode) for their machine configuration (and optionally lets them calibrate the joystick), or obtains that configuration from commandline switches.
-I have disassembled and analyzed most of it and it also sets some values in the shared configuration buffer shared between the other game executables, but because I'm not planning to implement inferior graphics or sound support, I figure it can mostly be ignored.
+I have disassembled and analyzed most of it and it also sets some values in the configuration buffer that is shared between the other game executables, but because I'm not planning to implement inferior graphics or sound support, I figure it can mostly be ignored.

-__DS.EXE__: I have also disassembled a part of it as far as I can tell, it's purpose is to check if a needed executable exists - this is selected by the '/1', '/2' commandline switch, which is why I think there is a bug because the main game loop never checks for END.EXE but START.EXE when it's about to launch START.
+__DS.EXE__: I have also disassembled a part of it as far as I can tell, it's purpose is to check if a needed executable exists - this is selected by the '/1', '/2' commandline switch, which is why I think there is a bug because the main game loop never checks for END.EXE but START.EXE when it's about to launch END.
 If it does not exist, DS.EXE shows a prompt (in graphical mode) to insert the floppy disk.
 I don't think it contains any copy protection code, as it exits as soon as it determines that the file exists, so I think it's okay to ignore completely in this project.

 ![start](/images/start_exe.png){: .center-image }